Under Fire (Barbusse novel)

-Summary and style
+Summary

 The novel takes the form of journal-like anecdotes which the unnamed narrator claims to be writing to record his time in the war.
 It follows a squad of French Poilu on the Western front in France after the German invasion.
 According to Winter, "His intention was to tell the story of a single squad, men from all over France, men of little learning but much generosity of spirit."
 The anecdotes are episodic, each with a chapter title.
 The chapter, "Fire" describes a trench assault from the Allied (French) trench across No-Man's Land into the German trench.
 Barbusse wrote, "Fully conscious of what they are doing, fully fit and in good health, they have massed there to throw themselves once more into that madman's role that is imposed on each of them by the folly of the human race."